 I started to call this post “7 Habits of Happy Homemakers.”
 I like the alliteration, but realize more goes into making home a happy place than keeping things clean and tidy.
-So I changed it.
+So I changed it to “Clean and Clutter-Free Housekeeping.”

-Still, housekeeping does play an important role.
-A well-kept home can definitely improve the mood of everyone in it.
+That’s because housekeeping does play an important role, even if it isn’t #1.
+A well-kept home can improve the mood of everyone in it.

 When our homes are tidy and well-organized, family members can relax and breathe easy.
 They can find what they need when they need it.
 Drawers contain an ample supply of clean silverware, clean underwear, or pens that actually work.